Structure in the speed of sound: from neutron stars to heavy-ion collisions: Abstract

 \section{Abstract}

 From the observation of both heavy neutron stars and light ones with small radii, one anticipates a steep rise in the speed of sound of nuclear matter as a function of baryon density up to values close to the causal limit.
-However, arguments have been made that this may be incompatible with the equation of state extracted from low-energy heavy-ion collisions.
-In this work, we consider a family of neutron star equations of state characterized by a steep rise in the speed of sound, and use the symmetry energy expansion to obtain equations of state applicable to the almost-symmetric nuclear matter created in heavy-ion collisions.
+A question follows whether such behavior of the speed of sound in neutron-rich matter is compatible with the equation of state extracted from low-energy heavy-ion collisions.
+In this work, we consider a family of neutron-star equations of state characterized by a steep rise in the speed of sound, and use the symmetry energy expansion to obtain equations of state applicable to the almost-symmetric nuclear matter created in heavy-ion collisions.
 We then compare collective flow data from low-energy heavy-ion experiments with results of simulations obtained using the hadronic transport code \texttt{SMASH} with the mean-field potential reproducing the density-dependence of the speed of sound.
 We show that equations of state featuring a peak in the speed of sound squared occurring at densities between $2$--$3$ times the saturation density of normal nuclear matter, producing neutron stars of nearly $M_{\txt{max}}\approx 2.5 M_{\odot}$, are consistent with heavy-ion collision data.